 For Healthcare Professionals

-A nutritionally valuable plant native to Peru that grows in a harsh climate above 4,000 feet, maca has been used traditionally to enhance fertility and sexual performance in both men and women and to relieve menopausal symptoms (1).
-It has been purported to treat cancer and to improve stamina in cancer patients.
+Maca is a nutritionally valuable plant native to Peru that grows in harsh climates above 4,000 feet.
+It has been used traditionally to enhance fertility and sexual performance in both men and women and to relieve menopausal symptoms (1).
+Maca has also been purported to treat cancer and to improve stamina in cancer patients.

 Animal studies indicate that maca increases endurance (6), enhances sexual function (2) (5), and improves scopolamine-induced memory deficits (14).
 It also demonstrated antidepressant (20) and postmenopausal hormone-modulating (21) effects.

 Only a few small trials have evaluated maca for its effects in humans.
 Maca consumption was associated with lower serum IL-6 levels and higher health status (22).
 In men, maca supplementation increased libido (3), sperm production and motility (4), and enhanced subjective sexual well-being (11).
 Another preliminary study suggests it may also improve athletic performance (23).
 In women, several studies suggest that maca improves both antidepressant- and menopause-induced sexual dysfunction (12) (24) (25) (26).
 A study in Chinese postmenopausal women showed neither hormonal nor immunological effects, but did appear to reduce depressive symptoms and diastolic blood pressure (27).
 However, systematic reviews have deemed the evidence on maca for sexual dysfunction (13) (28) (29) or for alleviating menopausal symptoms (15) to be limited and requiring further research.
 Another review indicates that maca is not an effective anti-aging agent (16).

 A case report showed maca may interfere with testosterone immunoassays (30).